Instant Pot Tea: 2 Recipes for Perfect Brews

 Rich & Aromatic Instant Pot Chai: A Step-by-Step Guide

-For those who love the complexity and warmth of a well-made chai, the Instant Pot is a game-changer.
+For those who love the complexity and warmth of a well-made chai, the Instant Pot is a major upgrade.
 It allows the spices to bloom beautifully and the tea to steep deeply, creating an intensely flavorful brew without constant monitoring.

 Instant Pot Masala Chai Recipe: